InOutsourceDNA/qlik-python-project/README.md

 ## PREPARE AND START SERVICES

 1. At this point the setup is complete, and we now need to start the python extension service.
 To do so, navigate back to the command prompt.
-Please make sure that you are inside of the virtual environment.
+Please make sure that you are inside of the environment.
 2. Once at the command prompt and within your environment, execute (note two underscores on each side):
 ```shell
 $ python __main__.py